 Don’t advertise your large purchases, gifts, or location to thieves

-Yes, it’s an effort to break down boxes properly or to take oversized ones to the tip instead of leaving it out for collection, but at least you won’t be providing potential thieves with a nice kerbside catalogue of the new contents of your home.
+Sure, it’s an effort to break down boxes properly or to take oversized ones to the tip.
+But at least you won’t be providing potential thieves with a nice kerbside catalogue of the contents of your home.

 ––––

-Hopefully you have learned a thing or two about staying safe online.
-We would encourage you to pass on this information, or share this article with your friends and family, so that they can stay safe and secure too.
+Hopefully you’ve learned a thing or two about staying safe online.
+Pass on this information or share this article with your friends and family, so that they can stay safe and secure too.

 Disclaimer